Key Takeaways:

 Credit Score And Debt

-Divorcing doesn’t automatically alter any pre-existing financial obligations.
-So, if you have shared credit card debt, a joint car loan, or a mortgage, you remain liable for those.
+Ending your marriage doesn’t automatically alter any pre-existing financial obligations.
+Your name is still on any shared accounts.
+So, if you have joint credit cards, a car loan, or a mortgage, you remain liable for those.

 Much like shared property, the court also divides shared debt.
-Ideally, part of your divorce agreement includes explicit details about who covers what.
-The court may order you to make mortgage payments or your ex to pay back a car loan.
+Ideally, your divorce agreement should include explicit details about who covers what expenses.
+The court may order you to make mortgage payments or your ex to pay the car loan.

-Your settlement can also include stipulations that your ex must refinance loans to be in one name.
+Your settlement can also include stipulations that your ex must refinance loans to be in their name only.
 In a perfect world, that’s what will happen.
-But if it doesn’t, it can reflect negatively on you and your credit.
+But if it doesn’t, it can reflect negatively on you and ding your credit.

 Related Reading: How Is Debt Divided During A Divorce?